openmindculture/intellij-mocha-mouse-light-theme/README.md

-# intellij-mocha-mouse-dark-theme
+# intellij-mocha-mouse-light-theme

-Mocha Mouse is another colorful dark theme for PhpStorm and other IntelliJ-based IDEs, inspired by Mocha Mousse, Pantone's color of the year 2025, based on openmindculture's Cute Pink Dark theme.
+Mocha Mouse is another colorful light theme for PhpStorm and other IntelliJ-based IDEs, inspired by Mocha Mousse, Pantone's color of the year 2025, based on openmindculture's Cute Pink light theme.

 **BETA: This theme is usable, but still unfinished!**

-If you like to support development, you can open a pull request [on GitHub](https://github.com/openmindculture/intellij-cute-pink-dark-theme).
+If you like to support development, you can open a pull request [on GitHub](https://github.com/openmindculture/intellij-cute-pink-light-theme).

 For JetBrains IDEs, version 2020.2 and above.
 Tested up to 2024.2.4 (242).
 It will probably work on older builds like 2019.1 as well, but untested.